YehorSk/DictionaryApp/README.md

 # DictionaryApp
-Current functionality of this app:
+Current functionality of this app: <br />
--Add words
+-Add words <br>
--Delete words
+-Delete words <br>
-All words are stored using SharedPreferences.
+All words are stored locally using SharedPreferences.